gbdev/pandocs/content/Memory_Map.md

 header](#the-cartridge-header).
 This area contains information about the program, its entry point, checksums, information about the used MBC chip, the ROM and RAM sizes, etc. Most of the bytes in this area are required to be specified correctly.
-For more information read the chapter about The Cartridge Header.

 # External Memory and Hardware